techidaily/site-facebook/source/_posts/examining-the-safety-of-fb-messenger.md

  Messages sent on Messenger appear to be private since they are between the sender and the receiver.

- Other users on the app may not have access to such messages but Facebook employees, government agencies, and cybercriminals can easily access the messages[because they aren’t encrypted](https://www.makeuseof.com/why-arent-facebook-messenger-chats-encrypted/) .
+ Other users on the app may not have access to such messages but Facebook employees, government agencies, and cybercriminals can easily access the messages [because they aren’t encrypted](https://www.makeuseof.com/why-arent-facebook-messenger-chats-encrypted/) .

  Having a conversation on a medium that isn't encrypted may not be a big deal when you are having general conversations.
 But it’s a different ball game when you are sharing confidential information.
 You want to be sure that you and the receiver are the only ones reading your messages.